FunnelKit

 Putting the same subject line or body text for everyone without personalization is not the most efficient way to go.

-To make your customers feel like the email was specifically meant for them it’s a good idea to incorporate customer’s information in the email content.
+To make your customers feel like the email was specifically meant for them, it’s a good idea to incorporate customer information in the email content.

-To personalize email content FunnelKit Automations offers Merge Tag.
+To personalize email content, FunnelKit Automations offers a Merge Tag.

 Here, we have added the name in the subject line to personalize the email.